kofifus/ValueImmutable/README.md

 ## Introduction

-A desirable 'functional' programming paradign (as opposed to OOP) is one in which there is clear separation between logic, data, and state:
+A desirable 'functional' programming paradign (as opposed to OOP) is one in which there is clear separation between Data, State and Logic:
-- data is immutable with value semantics but no logic beyond returning different representations of itself
+- Data represents 'information'.
+Data is either an instance of a basic type or a collection/composition of other Data.
+All Data is immutable (cannot change once created) and has value semantics (for equality etc).
+Data may contain methods to return different representations of itself (ie the decimal or fration part of a real number), however it's methods cannot change itself or interact with States or Logic.
-- state (made of data) has clearly defined mechanisms for access and mutation
+- State represents 'memory', it made of data with clearly defined mechanisms to access and mutate it, however it does not mutate other States or initiate other Logics.
-- logic is stateless ('pure') functionality, the only entity that can mutates the state(s)
+- Logic represents 'operation'.
+Is is stateless ('pure') functionality that links input (from UI etc), Data and State(s) and is the only entity that can mutates the state(s).

-C# started as OOP language where logic data and state are strongly coupled in classes.
-This makes coding in such a paradigm unnatural:
+C# started as an OOP language where data state and logic are strongly coupled in classes.
+This makes coding in such a 'functional' paradigm challenging:
-- Stateless data (immutable and with value semantics) is challenging as C# Objects are by default mutable (though the addition of read-only properties is a good step) and correctly implementing value semantics is not trivial .
-Immutable containers were recently added to .NET but they are cumersome to use and by default have reference semantics (for Equality etc).
+- Immutable data with value semantics is challenging to create as C# Objects are by default mutable (though the addition of read-only properties is a good step) and correctly implementing value semantics is not trivial .
+Immutable containers were recently added to .NET but they are cumersome to use and have reference semantics.
 - Encapsulating a state with it's access/mutation API is also difficult though recent language additions can give good solutions.
-- Stateless logic however _can_ be cleanly expressed by static classes and static functions
+- Stateless logic can be expressed by static classes and static functions

 The purpose of the ValueImmutable (or 'V') package is to greatly simplify the creation of data (immutable objects with value semantics), and to provide a mechanism for creating, accessing and mutating states.